aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 May you someday be carbon neutral.
+> 🥠 Hard work pays off in the future.
+Laziness pays off now.

-Last update: Sun Feb  8 05:54:11 2026
+Last update: Mon Feb  9 05:59:53 2026

 ### Let's play! 🎮